brianberns/brianberns.github.io/Markdown/05-EqualTemperament.md

 ## Enharmonic notes

-Now that we have a constant width for half steps, there is no difference between, say, A&flat; and G&sharp;.
-They are "enharmonically" equivalent - two names for the same note.
+Now that we have a constant width for half steps, there is no difference between, say, G&sharp; and A&flat;.
+They are "enharmonically" equivalent &ndash; two names for the same note.
+So our final list of twelve chromatic notes, starting from C, is:

+* C
+* C&sharp;/D&flat;
+* D
+* D&sharp;/E&flat;
+* E
+* F
+* F&sharp;/G&flat;
+* G
+* G&sharp;/A&flat;
+* A
+* A&sharp;/B&flat;
+* B

+Each note is exactly one half step from its two adjacent notes.

 ## Related articles